Zebra chip may sound like a fun new black-and-white striped snack, but it’s not. It is a bacterial disease that attacks potatoes.

-Like most bacteria, Candidatus Liberibacter solanacearum doesn’t move around very well on its own.
+Like most bacteria, Candidatus Liberibacter solanacearum doesn’t move around very well alone.
 Instead, it lives in the gut of potato psyllids.
 Potato psyllids are tiny, sap-sucking pests.
-As they feed, the bacteria move from the insect to the plant, infecting the vascular tissue in both the plant and its tubers.
+As they feed, the bacteria move from the insect to the plant, infecting the vascular tissue and tubers.

 Symptoms of zebra chip

-The real symptoms are visible only after you cut into a tuber.
-The zebra chip bacteria cause potatoes to store sugar, rather than starch.
-That might sound like a great idea for a new dessert food, but the presence of sugars cause vascular tissue to turn into ugly brown lines.
+The zebra chip bacteria cause potatoes to store sugar instead of starch.
+That might sound like an idea for a new dessert food, but the presence of sugars causes vascular tissue to turn into ugly brown lines.
 When cooked, these brown lines turn black, hence the name.
 This condition also reduces crop size by 20 to 50%.
-Healthy appearing potatoes from plants affected by zebra chip are more likely to sprout while in storage.
-Seed pieces taken from infected plants either do not sprout at all, or they produce weak, infected plants.
+Healthy-appearing potatoes from plants affected by zebra chip are more likely to sprout while in storage.
+Seed pieces taken from infected plants may not sprout at all, or they produce weak, infected plants.

 Controlling zebra chip

-Since zebra chip is carried in by potato psyllids, that’s where you must work to break this disease triangle.
-Potato psyllids can be trapped with yellow sticky sheets and spinosad can be used to reduce potato psyllid populations.
-These treatments won’t get rid of all the psyllids, but they will help.
-Be sure to inspect potato, bean, and pepper plants regularly for signs of psyllids.
+The only way to control zebra chip is by managing potato psyllids.
+Yellow sticky sheets trap potato psyllids with little effort on your part.
+Spinosad can also be used to reduce potato psyllid populations.
+These treatments won’t eliminate the psyllids, but they will help.
+Inspect potato, bean, and pepper plants regularly for signs of psyllids.